Evolution of morality: Evolution of religion

-Wason selection task
+Social selection experiments

-In an experiment where subjects must demonstrate abstract, complex reasoning, researchers have found that humans (as has been seen in other animals) have a strong innate ability to reason about social exchanges.
+In an experiment where subjects must demonstrate abstract, complex reasoning, such as the Wason selection task, researchers have found that humans (as has been seen in other animals) have a strong innate ability to reason about social exchanges.
 This ability is believed to be intuitive, since the logical rules do not seem to be accessible to the individuals for use in situations without moral overtones.